 Does the photographer bring out the best, and most natural expressions?
 Do the subjects look at ease?
 Do families look like they are enjoying the experience?
 Is the photographer familiar with the location?
 If not, are they the type to spend the time to scout it out in advance?
 How long have they been in business?
 Do they keep hours that are convenient to your schedule?
 Are they licensed and insured?

 Get to know them a bit before hiring them.
 Find out if they offer FREE pre-session consultations to get to know YOU!

 By the way, 'rabbit ears' are always in style.
 That's me goofing off at the end of a mother/son session at the Wilmington Riverfront.

 Organization Skills and Deliverables

 Each photographer has their own work ethic.
 Do they give you a clear picture of what to expect?
 Can they supply what you want in the end, and do they acquire it from professional sources?
 Are they organized to ensure a timely delivery of your products?

 Have they explained their pricing upfront so that there aren’t any surprises along the way?
 If not, be sure to ask about all associated costs, and exactly what’s included in their fees, and what isn't.

 Want to talk to JANE?

-I love working with my clients to beautifully capture the milestones as well as the every day moments in their lives, and to create artwork to showcase in their homes for years to come.
+I love working closely with my clients to beautifully capture the big milestones, as well as the every day moments in their lives, and to create gorgeous artwork to enjoy in their homes for years to come.

 Click the button below to schedule a phone consultation to discuss my portrait sessions, and exclusive printing options.